adrien-dimitri/bookexchange-app/README.md

 The Book Exchange Web App is a Django-based platform designed to facilitate the buying, selling, and trading of textbooks among university students.

 It provides a user-friendly interface and essential features to streamline the textbook exchange process and help students find the resources they need for their courses efficiently.

+## Deployment

+This project is deployed and hosted on [PythonAnywhere](https://www.pythonanywhere.com/).

+You can access the live version of the Book Exchange Web App at [https://adriendimitri.pythonanywhere.com/](https://adriendimitri.pythonanywhere.com/)

 ## Features
 - **User Registration**: Create an account and set up a personalized profile.